Refugees and Migrants - The Facts

 Asylum seekers who have not had their claim processed are unable to work in the UK.
 Once their claim has been approved, a refugee may look for a job, but they often face many barriers to employment such as language ability, non-recognition of qualifications, discrimination and gaps on their CV.
 In fact, refugees in the UK are 4 times more likely to be unemployed than people born here, and on average earn about half the amount per week that UK nationals do.

-On the 14th of April 2022 the UK government announced that it would send some asylum seekers to Rwanda to have their claim processed there as a way of managing and reducing immigration in the UK.
+On the 14th of April 2022 the UK government announced that it wanted to send some asylum seekers to Rwanda to have their claim processed there as a way of managing and reducing immigration in the UK.
 On 15 November 2023, the Supreme Court ruled that the government policy to send asylum seekers to Rwanda was unlawful.

 Helpful online resources to keep up to date with the facts about migrants and refugees: